gchq/Bailo/lib/python/README.md

 )
 ```

-> If you don't want to expose your password use `bailoclient.create_pki_client`
+> To avoid exposing the certificate's password use `bailoclient.create_pki_client` to be promted to enter the password

 ### Null auth

-If your Bailo instance is not configured with access control (not recommended), simply use `None`
+If the Bailo instance is not configured with access control (not recommended), simply use `None`

 ```python
 config = None